Enroll your duckling today for a warmer, more compassionate preschool experience

 As Early Childhood Educators and Special Education Teachers, we believe the purpose of education is to inspire children with a lifelong passion for learning.
 Our role as educators is to support and equip your child with the knowledge that he or she will need in order to be a person who will positively contribute to the life of his or her peers, family and community.
 The teacher is regarded as a partner, nurturer, guide and researcher in the classroom, while the children are recognized as the communicators, explorers and learners.
 Both classrooms will be supervised and lead by an Alberta-educated teacher.

-In our 3 and 4 year old programs there is 1 teacher for every 7 children (most schools are 1:12).
+In our 3 and 4 year old programs there is 1 teacher for every 5 children and a maximum of 16 children per class (most schools are 1:12 and 24 students).
 In our PuddleDucks Preschool Prep program our ratio is 1 teacher for every 3 children with a max of 6 ducklings per class (other schools are 1:6).
 Our higher teacher to student ratio means your little Ducklings get more one-on-one learning time.

 PuddleDucks Preschool 3-and 4-Year Old Program Teacher (Owner)

 My name is Miss Shannon and I’ve been married to my best friend Keith, who is also my number one cheerleader for Team Shannon, for over 25 years.
 Together we are raising 2 teenage children.
 Our eldest son Duncan is 18 and our daughter Claire is 16.
 We also care for and love 3 cats, 1 dog and 1 turtle; we’re a busy house.
 We enjoy camping, family time with our children, game nights and hosting BBQs for friends in the summer.
 I love spending time with friends, learning about world history and reading before bed ( the only time you will find me relaxed enough to read).
 My favourite pastime is going to the movies either by myself or with my sister on Friday afternoons.